facundoolano/google-play-scraper/README.md

 - [suggest](#suggest): Given a string returns up to five suggestion to complete a search query term.
 - [reviews](#reviews): Retrieves a page of reviews for a specific application.
 - [similar](#similar): Returns a list of similar apps to the one specified.
+- [permissions](#permissions): Returns the list of permissions an app has access to.

 ### app